To keep diabetes under control, stay healthy, and prevent future problems, you

 as you step up your physical activity.

-can mess up how much diabetes medicine your body needs, know your blood sugar levels
+up how much diabetes medicine your body needs, know your blood sugar levels when you're

-when you're feeling ill.
-This can help you and your doctor to decide if you should
+feeling ill.
+This can help you and your doctor to decide if you should use less or

 If you manage your diabetes on your own most of the time, checking blood sugar

 levels also helps reassure your parents that you're taking care of yourself.

 When Should I Check My Blood Sugar Levels?